-To answer this question, we must first differentiate between denominations within the body of Christ and non-Christian cults and false religions.
+To answer this question, we must first differentiate between denominations within the body of Christ and non-Christian cults and other religions.
 Presbyterians and Lutherans are examples of Christian denominations.
 Mormons and Jehovah’s Witnesses are examples of cults (groups claiming to be Christian but denying one or more of the essentials of the Christian faith).
 Islam and Buddhism are entirely separate religions.

 The rise of denominations within the Christian faith can be traced back to the Protestant Reformation, the movement to “reform” the Roman Catholic Church during the 16th century, out of which four major divisions or traditions of Protestantism would emerge: Lutheran, Reformed, Anabaptist, and Anglican.
 From these four, other denominations grew over the centuries.